ckan/ckan/doc/api.rst

 API Locations
 =============

 A REST interface presents resources at published locations.
-Here are the names locations of the CKAN REST API resources:
+Here are the named locations of the CKAN REST API resources:

 +--------------------------------+---------------------------------------------------------------+